basic-web-components/basic-web-components/packages/basic-collapsible-panel/README.md

 [Live demo](http://basicwebcomponents.org/basic-web-components/packages/basic-collapsible-panel/)

-This component combines the OpenClose mixin and a simple CSS height animation.
+This component combines the OpenCloseMixin mixin and a simple CSS height animation.

 This component handles only the duties of collapsing and expanding.
 It does